oncomouse/ShawnaRoss.com/source/slides/dhum.html.md

 1. Develop modernistsourcebook.org or the like
   1. Database-driven application using specific style sheets depending on genre
   1. Develop on Ember, Backbone, etc, any app that runs Ruby on Rails in browser
-  1. Keep GitHub - may not need complicated server system
+  1. Keep GitHub (may not need complicated server system)

 ---

 # ModSource: Futures

 ## Create Individualized Coursepacks
-  1. Track texts
-  1. Track users
-  1. Track coursepacks
+* Track texts + Track users = Track coursepacks

 ## Enrich the texts

-  1. Variants
+* Variants
-  1. Student editions
+* Student editions
-  1. Critical apparatuses
+* Critical apparatuses
-  1. Multiple output formats
+* Multiple output formats
-  1. Author-specific stylesheets
+* Author-specific stylesheets

 ---